 The drawback of expansionary fiscal policy is that it can lead to budget deficits.
 This is because the government is effectively spending more than it ends up receiving in taxes.
 The Greek government-debt crisis, beginning in 2009 and lasting roughly a decade, as a result of this issue.

 Notably, democracy tends to lead to expansionary discretionary fiscal policy.
 This is because lawmakers campaign on the promise of government spending and lowering their constituents’ taxes.
 Then they follow through in order to win popular support and get re-elected.

 Criticisms of Discretionary Fiscal Policy

 Fiscal policy is characterized by a time lag, which is the time between the implementation of a policy and the actual effects of that policy being felt in the economy.

 2. Expansionary Bias

 It has an expansionary bias.
 No government or politician would implement a contractionary policy, so this means that expenditure will keep rising and taxes would probably not rise too.

-Contractionary policy is difficult to implement because no one wants cuts in spending; education, defense, and health are priorities and most people want to ensure that they are adequately funded.
+Contractionary policy is difficult to implement because no one wants cuts in spending.
+Education, defense, and health are priorities and most people want to ensure that they are adequately funded.
 It also cannot be maintained indefinitely.
 It is considered to be a short-term tool, not a long-term solution.